RubiksImplosion/Minecraft-TAS/README.md

 `slot <id>` - Moves the mouse over the given slot in an inventory.

-`load` - Loads the most recent save-state
+`load [savestate]` - Loads the most recent save-state, or the named save-state if a name is given.

 `text "<value>"` - Types the given text into the current screen.
 Quotes around the text are mandatory.

+`tab <creative tab>` - Moves the mouse over the given tab in the creative inventory.
+Valid tab names are "building", "decoration", "redstone", "transportation", "hotbar", "search", "misc", "food", "tools", "combat", "brewing", and "inventory".

 `+attack|-attack` - Presses and releases the Attack/Destroy key respectively